The power of BlackBerry

 No wires, no saving to a cloud, no transferring between devices.
 It’s just there.

-John Chen was appointed Interim Chief Executive Officer and Executive Chair of BlackBerry’s Board of Directors on November 4, 2013.
+John Chen is Chief Executive Officer of BlackBerry and Executive Chair of the Company’s Board of Directors.

 John is a distinguished and proven leader in the technology industry.
 Prior to joining BlackBerry, he served as Chairman and CEO of Sybase Inc., where he developed and led the company’s re-invention from a mature, slower-growth technology company into a $1.5 billion-plus high-growth innovator.
 Under his direction, Sybase became the leading provider of enterprise mobility and mobile commerce solutions, achieving 55 consecutive quarters of profitability.